-$^{^{\}rm 197}$ CALSSA Opening Comments to February 1 Ruling at 7.
+$^{^{\}rm 247}$ SEIA Opening Comments to February 1 Ruling at 12.

-SEIA opposes allowing Utilities to permanently deny a net billing tariff application because of noncompliance with consumer protection rules.
-SEIA contends that the Commission cannot delegate that authority to Utilities.
 However, SEIA is not opposed to Utilities temporarily denying an application for incomplete answers and allowing the applicant to correct or complete the application.
 While not objecting to the reporting of pre-approval enhanced review results, SEIA contends the use of an advice letter for such reporting is not appropriate.
 SEIA maintains the Commission "does not require Utilities to publicly submit the results of their semi-annual audits and the results of their pre-approval enhanced reviews should be treated no differently."
-200
+249

 This decision has reformed the Watch List process and, relatedly, required an update of documents that clarify the requirements for compliance to remain off the Watch List.
 The changes to the Watch List process minimize the role of Utilities in the Watch List process.
 Hence, this decision finds that additional directives such as requiring or authorizing Utilities to permanently deny an application for noncompliance with consumer protection rules or reporting the results of enhanced pre-approval reviews (other than to Commission staff as described in Section 3.3.1.2. above) would not reflect this change of role for the Utilities.
 Further, the Commission agrees that neither permanently denying an application for noncompliance with consumer protection rules nor publicly reporting a noncompliance list for clerical errors promotes consumer protection.
 The Commission concludes these requirements should not be adopted.

 Accordingly, the Commission prohibits Utilities from denying an application for noncompliance with consumer protections rules and from reporting the results of enhanced pre-approval reviews.